GuiCardoso06/Data-Analytics-Repository/README.md

 The areas covered include, but are not limited to:
 - Data visualization
 - Exploratory data analysis
 - Mapping and spatial analysis
-- Sales analysis
 - Forecasting and analytical models

 ---